m-ret/gexpsoftware/README.md

-# GEXP Software: A redesign
+# Gexp Software: A redesign

-GEXP Software is a website currently built on WordPress.
+Gexp Software is a website currently built on WordPress.
 This repository is the redesign project of the website, where it is being migrated to Next.js.

-Welcome to the GEXP Software: A Redesign repository!
+Welcome to the Gexp Software: A Redesign repository!
 This document provides you with essential information about the project and the branching standards that must be followed.

 ## Project Details